ldunham1/coding_guidelines/README.md

 Your testing coverage should reflect the importance of the code you're testing.
 The more crucial the code, generally the more coverage you should have to reduce the likelihood of an issue.

-Automated testing isn't a magic bullet, but it is a very useful tool
+Automated testing isn't a magic bullet, but it is a very useful tool.